longmaker2/MindCare/README.md

 # Overview

-This deployment plan outlines the steps to deploy the MindCare application, which consists of a Django backend and a JavaScript (HTML, CSS, React) frontend.
+This deployment plan outlines the steps to deploy the MindCare application, which consists of a Django backend and a JavaScript (HTML, CSS) frontend.
 The chosen deployment stack ensures scalability, security, and ease of maintenance.

 # Deployment Stack

 **Backend (Django + API)**: Render provides a simple and scalable hosting solution with a free-tier PostgreSQL database, making it ideal for deploying and managing Django applications.

-**Frontend (HTML, JavaScript, React)**: Vercel offers fast, reliable, and free static hosting, making it the best choice for deploying the MindCare frontend efficiently.
+**Frontend (HTML, JavaScript, and CSS)**: Vercel offers fast, reliable, and free static hosting, making it the best choice for deploying the MindCare frontend efficiently.

 **Database (PostgreSQL)**: Render also manages PostgreSQL databases, ensuring secure and optimized database performance for the backend.